Duncan lab

 August: Duncan lab goodbye lunch for Natalie who finished her MASTS visiting fellowship (November-January 2016 and June-August 2017).
 Pictured back L-R: Sergio, Tom, Kate and front L-R: Jordan, Natalie; Invited Speaker at BBSRC Algal Biotechnology meeting in New Zealand (Cawthron Institute, Nelson, South Island); The Inaugural Meeting of the Glasgow Microbiology Collective (Chair: K. Duncan, Co-Chair M. Wojnowska) with Invited speakers Colin Kleanthous (Oxford) and Ian Henderson (Birmingham).

-European Conference of Marine Natural Products (ECMNP), Crete, Greece (S. Soldatou and K. Duncan selected for oral presentations); Royal Society of Edinburgh Awards Reception, Edinburgh (Kate, Scottish Crucible); VAAM workshop "Biology of Bacterial Natural Product Producers”, Tübingen, Germany (K. Duncan oral presentation).
+September: European Conference of Marine Natural Products (ECMNP), Crete, Greece (S. Soldatou and K. Duncan selected for oral presentations); Royal Society of Edinburgh Awards Reception, Edinburgh (Kate, Scottish Crucible); VAAM workshop "Biology of Bacterial Natural Product Producers”, Tübingen, Germany (K. Duncan oral presentation).

 October: Welcome to the group Sylvia (PDRA), Laia (PhD Candidate) and Ally (PhD Candidate); Marine Alliance of Science and Technology (MASTS) Annual Meeting, invited talk (K. Duncan) on women in marine science; Ally visits Xanthella (PhD industrial partner) in Oban; Visit to the Scottish Association for Marine Science (SAMS) (K. Duncan); Undergraduates Brandon & Heather join the lab for their dissertation projects.